modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 The Price Types, Pricing and Prices are all generic, with additional Product-specific interfaces and implementations that connect the two.

-For example, the PriceTypeInterface only defines how a PriceType can be statically instantiated from serialized data, and how to serialize it again:
+For example, the PriceTypeInterface defines how a PriceType can be statically instantiated from serialized data, and how to serialize it again:

 ``` php
 interface PriceTypeInterface {